Pennies found in McDonald's McNuggets, customer says

 Warren, who reported finding three pennies, said she wants people to be sure to check their food to make sure it’s safe, according to Wintersville Police Captain Jason Fabian.

 “They showed great concern that it was going to be a safety factor if a child would get their hands on the food,” said Fabian.
-“It could be a choke hazard.”
+“It could be a choking hazard.”

 Warren also alerted the Jefferson County Health Department, which released this statement to Nexstar’s WTRF.